sthitaprajnadas/terraform-on-aws-ec2/03-Terraform-Settings-Providers-Resources/README.md

 ```

 ## Step-08: Terraform State - Basics
-- Understand about Terraform State - tfstate file is created once terraform apply command is run.
+- Understand about Terraform State
 - Terraform State file `terraform.tfstate`  -> this is created after terraform apply is done
 - Understand about `Desired State` and `Current State`